Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-There are many authorial classifications of mental retardation, which are presented in the relevant publications.
-With clinical and pathogenetic differentiation of mental retardation, it is expedient to divide it into the following groups:
+There are many author classifications of mental retardation, which are presented in the relevant publications.
+In the clinical and pathogenetic differentiation of mental retardation, it is advisable to divide it into the following groups:

-- exogenously conditioned, hereditary forms of brain damage that are not primarily associated with the formation of the anatomical and physiological basis of the intellect;
+- exogenously conditioned, hereditary forms of brain damage not primarily associated with the formation of the anatomical and physiological basis of intelligence;

-The clinical systematics of mental retardation is based on the widely used concepts of "differentiated" and "undifferentiated" mental retardation.
+The clinical taxonomy of mental retardation is based on the widely used concepts of “differentiated” and “undifferentiated” mental retardation.

 Hereditary forms.